electron/electron/docs/api/crash-reporter.md

   * `ignoreSystemCrashHandler` Boolean (optional) - Default is `false`.
   * `extra` Object (optional) - An object you can define that will be sent along with the report.
 Only string properties are sent correctly.
-Nested objects are not supported and the property names and values must be less than 64 characters (when using Windows).
+Nested objects are not supported.
+When using Windows, the property names and values must be fewer than 64 characters.
   * `crashesDirectory` String (optional) - Directory to store the crashreports temporarily (only used when the crash reporter is started via `process.crashReporter.start`).

 You are required to call this method before using any other `crashReporter` APIs